Types of Glaucoma

 Normal-tension glaucoma

-The Henry Ford Department of Ophthalmology is committed to providing our patients with compassionate, personalized care.
-We feature the most advanced treatments in eye care and are dedicated to vision research – always staying at the forefront of innovation.
-A leader in Michigan, as well as one of the largest ophthalmology practices in the United States, we treat more than 55,000 patients per year at 12 locations throughout southeast Michigan.
-In addition, our team works closely with Henry Ford Medical Group physicians in other departments, providing multidisciplinary, coordinated care for those patients who need it.
+The Henry Ford Department of Ophthalmology is committed to providing compassionate, personalized care using the most advanced treatments available.
+We are dedicated to vision research and remain at the forefront of innovation.
+As one of the largest ophthalmology practices in the United States, we treat more than 55,000 patients each year at 12 locations throughout southeast Michigan.
+Our team also collaborates across specialties to provide coordinated, multidisciplinary care.